SquilliamX/NFTs-2024/notes.md

 When creating the NFT, you must store the image somewhere on the internet and have your contract point to it.
 There are different places to store the image, and the most popular ways are IPFS, https://IPFS, and directly on chain.
 Let's take a look at the pros and cons of each one of these:

 `IPFS` (Interplanetary File System): IPFS is a series of nodes that can store data.
 You can upload your image here, however someone would need to pin it constantly and not have their laptop/node turned off in order to keep the image visible.
 If you choose to use this, then you can use services like `Pinata.cloud` that will pin your images for you, this way you know at least one other person in pinning your images on IPFS.
-Rating: Medium Recommended
+Rating: Medium Recommended.
+(Note: There are other options than IPFS, like Arweave and FileCoin (website file.storage will help you deploy to fileCoin and other places ))

 `Https://IPFS`: This is the centralized browser/website version of IPFS, if this website goes down, so does the image of your NFT.
 Rating: NOT RECCOMENDED!